 Tax-loss harvesting is not complicated.
 But before starting the strategy, it’s best to do some planning and research.
-There are restrictions on the strategy.
-You don’t want to run into any traps.
+Remain aware of the legal restrictions on the strategy so you don’t run into any traps.

-If you have a retirement account like a 401(k) or an individual retirement account (IRA), forget about harvesting your investment losses.
+If you have a retirement account like a 401(k) or an individual retirement account, forget about harvesting your investment losses.
 Those accounts are tax-deferred, meaning your losses cannot be deducted (also, conversely, you don’t pay taxes on investment gains).

 Proper Capital Gains Matching

 Not all capital gains and losses are created equally, something you’ll have to consider when maximizing your wealth.

 When it comes to putting your capital gains and taxes to work, you must offset short-term gains with short-term losses, and long-term gains with long-term losses.